Pittsburgh Workplace Accident Duty to Notify

 Were you injured in a workplace accident in Pennsylvania or Ohio?
 Are you considering filing for workers’ compensation benefits for an injury or illness suffered on the job?
 Before you can file with the workers’ compensation office, you are required to notify your employer of your intent no more than 120 days from the date of the injury.
 If you fail to notify, your employer can refuse your claim, and you will be barred from all benefits pertaining to the accident and resulting injuries.

-What Qualifies as Notification?
+What Qualifies as Notification After a Workplace Accident?

 It is not sufficient to simply tell your co-workers that you intend to file a workers’ compensation claim.
 The official notification should be in writing, submitted through your company’s personnel department.
 It is considered sufficient notification if your immediate supervisor is aware of the accident and injury, but it is best to ensure that the supervisor reports the incident to management.